 Completing a manuscript is awesome, but when you’re done, what you have is a first draft.
 A first draft isn’t a finished book, period.
 A finished book requires revision, editing, correction, and general polish.
 So how do you get that done?

 - Run through it several more times on your own.
 Yes, it gets tiresome to keep reading the same stuff, so find new ways to mix it up.
-Some people swear by reading it backward, or from the bottom of the page up, to take themselves out of the story and see where it needs major copyediting.
+Some people swear by reading it aloud, or backward, or from the bottom of the page up, to take themselves out of the story and see where it needs major copyediting.
 One thing that works really well for me is sending the completed manuscript to my Kindle and reading it that way; for me, it provides some distance and allows me to read it more objectively, since it really just looks like an ebook.

 - Get yourself some beta readers.
 These are people who read your manuscript and provide critique.
 Click that link – there’s a lot more information there.
 I definitely recommending finding at least one or two who specialize in your category and genre (more on those shortly) but sometimes, the best critiques come from non-writers.
 After all, more of those will be reading your book post-publication than not.